Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation_v3.md

 I will refer to a set of subjects of a node to as its domain.

 ## [8] Node Form

-There are three ways to describe nodes.
+There are three ways to describe a node in AGN; We call these forms.

-We call these ways, node formatting, node format, or node form.

 These three forms are as follows:
-Token form,
-numeric form,
-string form.
+Token form, numeric form, string form.

-I will describe rules for these forms, in terms of abanascii.
+I describe these forms as for abanascii.
-For other CEDs, please refer to their own documentations.
+For other CEDs, please refer to their documentation to see how nodes are formatted.

+## [9] Token Node Form

 ## Link Form